rackerlabs/technical-blog/_posts/2015-04-24-ansible-and-docker.markdown

 ## Deploying Docker containers with Ansible

-Docker containers are a powerful way to deliver a consistent environment for your software, from your laptop the whole way to a cluster of production machines, but there are still ample responsibilities left for Ansible to take.
+Docker containers provide a powerful way to deliver a consistent environment for your software, from your laptop to a cluster of production machines, but there are still ample responsibilities left for Ansible to take.
 Ansible can provision your [servers](http://docs.ansible.com/rax_module.html), your [networks](http://docs.ansible.com/rax_network_module.html), your [load balancers](http://docs.ansible.com/rax_clb_module.html), and [more](http://docs.ansible.com/list_of_cloud_modules.html#rackspace).
 If the server image you choose doesn't already have Docker installed, you'll need some way to do that.
-Sometimes, you'll also need to manage the Docker daemon's configuration, or tweak [Linux kernel parameters](http://docs.docker.com/installation/ubuntulinux/#adjust-memory-and-swap-accounting).
+Sometimes, you'll also need to manage the Docker daemon's configuration or tweak [Linux kernel parameters](http://docs.docker.com/installation/ubuntulinux/#adjust-memory-and-swap-accounting).

 Most prominently, though, you can use Ansible to manage how and where each of your containers run: image versions, environment variables, volumes and links.

 ### The Ansible Docker module

-Ansible includes a [Docker module](http://docs.ansible.com/docker_module.html) that you can use to manage the Docker containers that are active on each host.
-It supports an intimidating number of module parameters, but you only need to know a few to get started.
+Ansible includes a [Docker module](http://docs.ansible.com/docker_module.html) that you use to manage the Docker containers that are active on each host.
+It supports an intimidating number of module parameters, but you need to know only a few to get started.

 The minimum information that you can specify is the name of an image.
 It's good practice to also be explicit about the desired state, even though there's a default value.
-I also prefer to name my containers whenever I can, so that the output of `docker ps` is as readable as possible, and to make it convenient to reference from other containers and tools later.
+I also prefer to name my containers whenever I can, so that (1) the output of `docker ps` is as readable as possible and (2) the container is convenient to reference from other containers and tools later.

 ```yaml
 - name: Database